-Increasing value adding to these raw products is occurring and this represents a high value return to producers and the range of products now include nuts, confectionery, bush foods, dairy products, herbs, dried and baked goods, coffee, tea, wine, fruit juices, olive oil, avocado oil and a range of sauces, jams and chutneys.
+Increases in GRP have also resulted from increasing value adding to these raw products.
+This represents a high value return to producers and the range of products now include nuts, confectionery, bush foods, dairy products, herbs, dried and baked goods, coffee, tea, wine, fruit juices, olive oil, avocado oil and a range of sauces, jams and chutneys.

-The Sunshine Coast is a major supplier of small crops for south east Queensland (SEQ) with the latest figures available from 2005/06 showing that the region produced 98% of SEQ's production of lettuce, with the corresponding figures for zucchini and button squash at 66%, tomatoes at 52%, melons at 39%, sweet potatoes at 27%, peas at 17%, snow peas at 27%, and herbs at 16%.
-Whilst rationalisation has reduced the number of participants, the total value of production has increased.
-With the growing market for premium and niche products, crops such as bok choy, mibuna, mizuna, tatsoi, bamboo shoots, chilli, choko, okra and rocket are now produced.
-Approximately 650 tonnes of mushrooms, produced on only 2 hectares, equated to 14% of the SEQ production.
+The Sunshine Coast is a major supplier of small crops for Queensland with the latest figures available from 2010-11 showing that the region produced 67% of the state's citrus fruit, excluding oranges; 39% of custard apples; 33% of valencias; 33% of lychees; and 18% of passionfruit grown in Queensland.
+With a growing market for premium and niche products, crops such as bok choy, mibuna, mizuna, tatsoi, bamboo shoots, chilli, choko, okra and rocket are also now produced in the region.